Sustaining Health. Treating Root Causes. Functional Medicine.

 Learn More

 I am certified in the Breseden Protocol, and have completed Dr. Shumaker and Heyman's CIRS course.
-Demential is not always Alzheimer's disease, and Alzheimer's disease does not mean inevitable decline - particularly if addressed at its earliest stages.
+Dementia is not always Alzheimer's disease, and Alzheimer's disease does not mean inevitable decline - particularly if addressed at its earliest stages.
 Solutions are multifactorial and may include endocrine (thyroid/adrenal), toxins, nutritional deficiencies, impaired mitochondrial function, immune, infection, fatty acid adequacy and more.
 Solving these problems can take a bit of detective work... and SIGNIFICANT diet, exercise and other lifestyle changes.

 Brain on Fire: PANDAS, PANS, Autism, Functional Movement Disorder...